-In the previous typical application (see Typical application - backup for the WAN FastEthernet interface on page 316), the backup interface command is used to specify a backup interface.
-This typical application illustrates an alternative to the backup interface command, using policy-based routing (PBR) which configures a routing scheme for specified
+In the previous typical application (see Typical application - backup for the WAN FastEthernet interface on page 269), the backup interface command is used to specify a backup interface.
+This typical application illustrates an alternative to the backup interface command, using policy-based routing (PBR) which configures a routing scheme for specified traffic based on configured characteristics of the traffic.
+Thus, PBR can be used in combination with object tracking to configure a backup mechanism for interfaces.

 For an example that uses policy-based routing as an alternative to the backup interface command, replace the last four lines of the previous typical application with the example below.
 The example creates a next hop list that sends the specified traffic to the WAN FastEthernet interface that is running PPPoE encapsulation.
-If the WAN FastEthernet interface becomes unavailable, the next hop list routes the traffic to the Serial interface 3/1:1.
+If the WAN FastEthernet interface becomes unavailable, the next hop list routes the traffic to a VLAN interface used to connect the Branch Gateway to an external router.
 PBR list 801 is created and assigned to interface VLAN 1, so that traffic defined in PBR list 801 passing through interface VLAN 1 is routed according to the next hop list.